-We currently meet each Wednesday at AMVETS, 1831 Ribaut Road, Port Royal, SC from 6:30 to 9:00 PM.
-Additionally, we hold our monthly dance every 2nd Saturday of each month also at AMVETS.
+The Beaufort Shag club normally meets each Wednesday at AMVETS, 1831 Ribaut Road, Port Royal, SC from 6:30 to 9:00 PM.
+Additionally, we hold our monthly dance on the 2nd Saturday of each month also at AMVETS.
 The DJ kicks off at 7:00 PM and we dance until 10:00 PM.
 (Check the Monthly Calendar page for any changes.)
-DUE TO THE CORONAVIRUS GUIDELINES, ALL DANCES HAVE BEEN CANCELLED UNTIL FURTHER NOTICE.

 We hold several theme dances throughout the year such as a fall picnic in October, an Election Party in November, and our Welcome Back Dance in February.
 You are cordially invited to join us anytime.
 It is our intent to provide a website dedicated to the fun of dancing the Carolina Shag and to keep our members informed about club activities and shag related happenings.